charlie0129/blog/content/post/proxmox-ve-shared-gpu-installation-guide/index.md

 rm -rf zram-swap
 ```

-Change config to use zstd as the compression method.
+The default lz4 is a good balance between speed and compression ratio.
+If you want to sacrifice speed for better compression, you can change the config to use zstd as the compression method.

 ```bash
 sed -i 's/_zram_algorithm=.*/_zram_algorithm="zstd"/g' /etc/default/zram-swap